Florent73/Events-Manager-Pro-Virement-Gateway/readme.txt

 = This plugin is free ? =

 Yes.
-If you want, you can support this project here : https://restezconnectes.fr/a-propos/
+If you want, you can support this project here: <a href="https://restezconnectes.fr/a-propos/">https://restezconnectes.fr/a-propos/</a>

 = Can I change the plugin code? =